multitudes/oldmultitudes.github.io/_posts/2019-01-21-List of Deep Learning esources for 2019.markdown

 ## Stanford CS231n

-The [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu) course at Stanford is quite popular and on the link above the 2017 videos are on youtube.
+The [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu) course at Stanford is quite popular.
+The 2017 [videos](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv) are on youtube.

 It is good to watch but assignments and resource websites are already a bit outdated.
 Great material though, waiting to watch the 2018 videos when they become available.